gloriaduan/Trek-or-Treat/README.md

 ## About the Project
 Hauntmap is a personal project inspired by wanting to make trick-or-treating easier and more convinient in my community.
-During Halloween, the decorated halloween houses that offer trick-or-treating is very sparse which prompted the creation of this web application that allows people to post their decorated houses on a map and users will be able to select destinations and create a trick-or-treating route.
+During Halloween in my community, the decorated halloween houses that offer trick-or-treating is very sparse which prompted the creation of this web application that allows people to post their decorated houses on a map and users will be able to select destinations and create a trick-or-treating route.

 ### Key Features:
 - **User Authentication**: Secure user registration and login functionality powered by Clerk, ensuring only authenticated users can create or save content.